 Shipping the Package

-Include all the information about your instrument: the weight, height, length and width.
+In order to determine the cost of the shipment, you must include all the information about your packaged piano keyboard: the weight, height, length and width.
 You can even choose to add insurance to your shipment to ensure that you don’t have to deal with any losses if it gets damaged.

 Once you pay the shipment charges, print the labels the shipping company provides and attach them to the package.
 Make sure none of the barcodes, addresses or other important info get covered.
 Then, either wait for the parcel to be picked up by the courier service or take it to a designated drop-off point.